Anaa (TV series)

 Anaa (انا), previously titled Kainat, is a 2019 Pakistani Urdu language television romantic drama.
 Produced by Momina Duraid under the banner MD Productions.
-It stars Shehzad Sheikh, Hania Aamir, Naimal Khawar and Usman Mukhtar.
+It stars Shahzad Sheikh, Hania Aamir, Naimal Khawar and Usman Mukhtar.
 Aamir also made her singing debut, as she performed the series theme song.

 Plot

-Daneen is a free-spirited girl who lives with her father Zahid and grandfather Arshad.
+Daneen (Hania Aamir) is a free-spirited girl who lives with her father Zahid and grandfather Arshad.
 She is in love with Areesh, a wealthy and handsome young man who is also her second cousin.
-Areesh lives in Shamsher Nagar with his family and paternal grandmother, Sadia Begum.
-In addition to raising Areesh, Saadia Begum also raised two distant relatives of Sadia Begum, Altamash, and his younger sister Anya, both of whom were orphaned when they were young children.
-When the show begins, Altamash is a handsome young man and Areesh's best friend, though he dislikes Daneen.
+Areesh lives in Shamsher Nagar with his family including his paternal grandmother, Sadia Begum.
+In addition to raising Areesh, Saadia Begum also raised two distant relatives of hers: Altamash, and his younger sister Anya, both of whom were orphaned when they were young children.
+When the show begins, Altamash is a handsome young man and Areesh's best friend, but he dislikes Daneen.
 Sadia Begum opposes Daneen and Areesh's union due to some serious family issues that happened 25 years before the events of the show.
 Saadia Begum's older son Waleed was in love with Nazia, his maternal cousin, and the daughter of Arshad, but Nazia rejected him, causing Waleed to commit suicide.
-Nazia is Daneen's paternal aunt and was banished from her father's mansion 25 years ago when she chose to marry Waleed's friend Azam.
+Nazia is Daneen's paternal aunt and was banished from her father's mansion 25 years before when she chose to marry Waleed's friend Azam.
 Sadia Begum cannot forget this and strongly opposes Daneen and Areesh's marriage.
 Now Azam and Nazia live with their only daughter, Izza.

 One day, Daneen goes with Areesh to get a tattoo on her right arm.
 The tattoo is Areesh's name.
 On the same day, Areesh's family, along with Anya, arrive at Daneen's house.
 Daneen arrives late, which angers Sadia Begum.
 Sadia Begum scolds Daneen in front of everyone for being childish and asks her who will marry her if she does not grow up.
 Daneen replies that Areesh will, which shocks everyone, including Anya (who has feelings for Areesh).
 Infuriated, Sadia Begum leaves.
 The next day, she asks Nashwa about Daneen's whereabouts.
 Hesitant, Nashwa confesses that Daneen was late as she had gone to get a tattoo.
 Later, Sadia Begum goes with Ghazanfar (Areesh's father) to Daneen's house to tell Zahid (Daneen's father) and her grandfather about Daneen's inappropriate action.
 Everyone is shocked when they see that Daneen has a tattoo of Areesh's name, implying that she loves him.
 Sadia Begum then tells Ghazanfar and Mumtaz (Areesh's mother) that a marriage should be arranged between Areesh and Anya, as she believes that Daneen is just following in her aunt's (Nazia's) footsteps.
 This gives Arshad a heart attack and causes Sadia Begum to finally relent.